Is It Dangerous to Celebrate the Artistic Merits of Trump’s Photo?

 Eugène Delacroix, Liberty Leading the People (1830), after restoration. © Grand Palais Rmn (Musée du Louvre) / Adrien Didierjean / Mathieu Rabeau.

-This blurred line between myth and reality as captured in the AP photo may be why it has inspired so much commentary.
-Yet as New York Times art and culture critic Jason Farago points out, there is a moral matter at stake in doing so.
+This seemingly blurred line between myth and reality as captured in the AP photo may be why it has inspired so much attention for its artistry.
+Yet as New York Times art and culture critic Jason Farago points out, there is a moral matter at stake in divorcing the image from the incident.

 “I have always bridled against the temptation to treat images of suffering… as objects of aesthetic judgment,” Farago wrote.
 “And analogies like these underestimate a larger change in how we encounter images today, where even the most ‘iconic’ picture is something mutable and unfixed.”

-In the aftermath of the shooting, concerns have started to grow about political violence from both sides of the political spectrum as Republicans blame the mass media for stoking tensions.
+In the aftermath of the shooting, concerns have grown about potential acts of violence from both ends of the political spectrum.
+While Democrats have claimed that Trump incited the attack on the capital on January 6, 2021, Republicans blame the mass media for stoking public tension amid the current campaign.
 For example, the conservative New York Post blasted Democrats’ comparisons of Trump to Adolf Hitler as a contributing factor to Saturday’s violence.
 Meanwhile the former president’s son, Donald Trump Jr., claimed comparing his father to a “dictator” was the “main message” of President Joe Biden’s campaign, leading political observers to call for the de-escalation of campaign rhetoric.

 Regrettably, the artistic celebration of Vucci’s image may only prove an escalation.